Arpi, Armenia: Economy and culture

-Public facilities

 The village has a secondary school, medical station, village hall, kindergarten, petrol station, market, and recreational areas.
 The school, named after Vahik Levonyan, a hero from the Second World War, has undergone thorough renovation and is well-maintained.
 A bust of the hero, sculpted by Adibek Grigoryan, is close to the school.
 The village library functions and cultural events are held in the school hall.
 The community is home to two wine workshops and one stone processing workshop.